 7. BOOK OF SHORT STORIES: Each student uses a different Spinner RECIPE (on the back of the handheld Spinner) to generate a story.
 Print and bind them into a book.
 Then ask a senior center if you can come do a reading.
 It's a great community relations project for grades 3 and up.

-8. CHARADES: Divide in 2 teams.
-Silently act out WORDS for your team.
+8. CHARADES: Divide into 2 teams.
+Dial up and then silently act out WORDS for your team.
 Keep score.
 Edutainment for grades 1 on.

 9. HISTORY/SOCIAL STUDIES TIE IN: In lieu of the SETTINGS wheel, use a location or era currently being studied.
 Add 4 WORDS to make it extra challenging and maybe introduce anachronisms!
 Younger ones can draw instead.